 An application developed and maintained by the Texas Legislative Council and used by the legislature to draw redistricting plans.
 It is based on census geography and includes population and election statistics that update dynamically as districts are drawn or modified.
 The application is available on council-issued computers in legislators' capitol and district offices.

 The redrawing of electoral districts.
-The term is usually used in Texas to refer to the redrawing of the state's congressional, state representative, state senator, and State Board of Education electoral districts every 10 years following the publication of the U.S. Census to maintain approximately equal populations across those respective districts.
+The term is usually used in Texas to refer to the redrawing of the state's congressional, state House, state Senate, and State Board of Education electoral districts every 10 years following the publication of the U.S. Census to maintain approximately equal populations across those respective districts.

 To send a bill to a committee for consideration.
 The Texas Constitution prohibits a bill from being considered on the floor unless it has first been referred to and considered by a committee.